bioboot/demo2-github/README.md

 Congratulations!
 You've successfully created your first repository on GitHub, and initialized it with a _README_ file.

-## Third steps
-Syncing local and remote repos.
+## 3. Syncing local and remote repos.

 - On your machine cd to your new repo and add some content to the **README.md** file.
 Also create another file called **ToDo.md** with some items on your to-do list.
 - Now add these to your local staging area with `git add README.md ToDo.md`